michalcichon/michalcichon.github.io/_posts/2025-11-25-dependency-injection-patterns-in-swift.md

 By depending on abstractions rather than concrete implementations, each component can focus solely on its own responsibilities, without knowing the details of how other parts of the system are managed.
 This makes it easier to reuse components across different parts of an app.
 We can easily replace services with mocks during testing or switch implementations when requirements change.

-## Basic example of how to use initializer-based dependency injection
+## A basic example of how to use initializer-based dependency injection

 Imagine that we use in our `ViewModel`, a couple of services which are singletons.
 Instead of referencing them directly in the method definition like this: